PmaFynn/fynnfr/content/about.md

 +++
 I'm Fynn.

-My interests are software, literature and, at least currently, western esotericism.
+My interests are software (i.e. FOSS), literature and, at least currently, western esotericism.

 Why am I writing this in english you may ask.
 Well, I just prefer english.
 I think it is a more fine and musical language.
 That is all there is to it.

-Buying stuff, huh?
-Great, is it not?
-Not really.
-However, there are a few items I genuinely don't regret buying:
-- flyscreen
-- ergonomic keyboard
-- shopping trolley
-- most books
-- most second hand clothing
-- second hand ThinkPad
-- comfortable slippers

 I have no clue what else to put here.
 Though, I can recommend some software.